-- 12.5.4.2 Once that list is received, the County and the Association shall promptly select the Arbitrator or Mediator by alternate striking of names.
-The party to strike first shall be determined by coin toss. - 12.5.4.3 Upon selection of the arbitrator or mediator, the Director of Human Resources shall contact the Arbitrator or Mediator, obtain available hearing dates, and communicate those dates to the Association.
-The first available date permitted by the parties' schedules will be selected. - 12.5.4.4 The Arbitrator shall conduct a hearing and, upon the mutual request of the parties, shall either issue an oral bench decision, or, if requested, shall, within sixty (60) days of the conclusion of the hearing (and submission of briefs, if any), render a written decision and/or order.
-Any decision and/or order of the Arbitrator shall be final and binding. - 12.5.4.5 In the event that Voluntary Mediation Process is pursued, the mediation sessions shall be confidential in nature and attended only by parties at interest.
+- 12.5.4.6 The arbitrator shall conduct a hearing and, upon the mutual request of the parties, shall issue either an oral bench decision, or, if requested, shall, within sixty (60) days of the conclusion of the hearing (and submission of briefs, if any), render a written decision and/or order.
+Any decision and/or order of the arbitrator shall be final and binding. - 12.5.4.7 In the event the Voluntary Mediation Process is pursued, the mediation sessions shall be confidential in nature and attended only by parties in interest.
 There shall be no record made of such sessions.
-The Mediator's proposed settlement shall not be binding upon the parties unless mutually agreed in advance.
-If full resolution is not achieved in mediation, the Mediator shall be charged with narrowing the issues remaining in dispute for pursuit of possible other forums. - 12.5.4.6 The Association and the County agree to bear one-half (1/2) of the cost of the Arbitrator or Mediator and any mutually agreed upon ancillary fees, including transcript and reporter fees, that are incurred in the presentation of the appeal to the Arbitrator or Mediator except in those cases where the employee is not represented by the Association. - 12.5.4.7 Any appeal which has not been scheduled within twelve (12) months of the request for arbitration or mediation shall be deemed to have been withdrawn with prejudice.
+The mediator's proposed settlement shall not be binding upon the parties unless mutually agreed in advance.
+If full resolution is not achieved in mediation, the mediator shall be charged with narrowing the issues remaining in dispute for pursuit of possible other forums. - 12.5.4.8 The Association and the County agree to bear one-half of the cost of the Arbitrator or Mediator and any mutually agreed upon ancillary fees, including transcript and reporter fees, that are incurred in the presentation of the appeal to the Arbitrator or Mediator except in those cases where the employee is not represented by the Association. - 12.5.4.9 Any appeal that has not been scheduled within 12 months of the request for arbitration or mediation shall be deemed to have been withdrawn with prejudice.